 The Virology and Serology Laboratory Reporting Scheme began operating in 1977.
-The scheme comprises 21 sentinel laboratories from all States and the Australian Capital Territory.
+Currently 15 State sentinel laboratories contribute data to the scheme.
 Contributors submit data on the laboratory identification of viruses and other organisms.
-Laboratories elect to submit data either on computer disk using LabVISE software (written in Epi Info), or on paper forms in the same format.
-Each record includes mandatory data fields (laboratory, specimen collection date, a patient identifier code, specimen source, the agent detected and the method of diagnosis), and optional fields (specimen code number, sex, date of birth or age, postcode of residence, clinical diagnosis, risk factors and comments).
+Laboratories elect to submit data either on computer disk using LabVISE software (written in MS Access), or on paper forms in the same format.
+Each record includes mandatory data fields (laboratory, specimen collection date, a patient identifier code, sex, date of birth or age, post code of residence, and the agent detected), and optional fields (specimen code number and name, clinical diagnosis, method of diagnosis, risk factors and comments).

 Reports are collated, analysed and published currently every four weeks.
 Each report includes two summary tables.
 The delay between date of specimen collection and date of publication ranges from two weeks to several months.
-A commentary on the laboratory reports includes the observation of recent trends with accompanying graphical presentation.
+A commentary on the laboratory reports is included in the surveillance highlights section when significant incidents or trends are observed.
 Data derived from this scheme must be interpreted with caution.
 The number and type of reports received is subject to a number of biases.
 These include the number of participating laboratories which has varied over time.
 The locations of participating laboratories also create bias, as some jurisdictions are better represented than others.
 Also changes in diagnostic practices, particularly the introduction of new testing methodologies, may affect laboratory reports.
 The ability of laboratory tests to distinguish acute from chronic or past infection must also be considered in interpretation of the data.

-This is a sentinel scheme hence changes in incidence cannot be determined.
+This is a sentinel scheme with no denominator data, hence changes in incidence cannot be determined.
 However general trends can be observed, for example with respect to seasonality and the age-sex distribution of patients.